krysor/bugs/iRobotHomeApp/description.md

 My theory is that the Samsung foundry SoC's BT modules possibly have some problems when connecting to the iRobot devices.

-It's worth to mention that my first ever pairing using a Google Pixel 6a on GrapeheneOS (Android 13) was successfull.
+Maybe it's worth to mention that my first ever pairing using a Google Pixel 6a on GrapeheneOS (Android 13) was successfull.

 [iRobot guide]: <https://homesupport.irobot.com/s/article/17734>
 [Optimal firewall configurations]: <https://homesupport.irobot.com/s/article/9025>